-An open frame is the most common for amateur players and is scored by simply adding up the sum of the amount of pins that were knocked over on both tries.
+An open frame is when the bowler fails to knock down all 10 pins with both bowls, making neither a strike nor a spare.
+An open frame is most common for amateur players and is scored by adding up the number of pins that were knocked over on both bowls.

 Scoring for a match where just open frames are scored is pretty simple, but scoring gets a little more complicated when there are spares and strikes involved.

 A spare, indicated by a slash “/” on a scorecard, happens when you knock down all 10 of the pins on your second attempt for the frame.
 When a spare is earned, it is used to calculate the score on the next frame.
 A spare will award you ten points plus a bonus of whatever you roll on your first shot of the next frame.

 For example, suppose a player earns a spare by knocking down the remaining pins in a frame.
 The score will not be counted just yet.
 In the next frame, the player’s first roll knocks down six pins.
 Those six pins are added on to the ten earned from the spare, giving the bowler a score of 16 in the frame that they earned a spare.